mahfuz05062/mahfuz05062/README.md

 ### Hi there, This is Mahfuz! 👋
 I am currently working as a Senior ML Engineer at Lowe's!
 I have a Ph.D. in Computer Science (Applied ML in Computational Biology).
 - :computer: I am proficient in Python, R, and Matlab.
 (Intermediate: C++, Java).
-- :computer: I am skilled in applied machine learning/data science and MLOps (visit my [linkedin](https://www.linkedin.com/in/mahfuzur-rahman-ahm/) for more information).
+- :computer: I am skilled in applied machine learning, software engineering, and MLOps (visit my [linkedin](https://www.linkedin.com/in/mahfuzur-rahman-ahm/) for more information).
 - 🔭 Currently working on LLM-based solutions.
 Previously developed components of Lowe's ML(Ops) Platform.
 - 🌱 Volunteering as an editor for [Journal of Open Source Software (JOSS)](https://joss.theoj.org/)
 - 💬 Ask me about MLOps, Machine learning, Software Engineering, and Computational Biology